paiqo/Databricks-VSCode/README.md

     ...
 }
 ```

+However, there are some technical restrictions working with those files.
+While they behave like notebooks, they are still just source files in teh background which means the output of executed cells is not persisted.
+So it can happen that if you save the notebook and it is then reloaded from the source (which can happen automatically in the background), your cell outputs are lost.
+Also, please make sure that the file extensions you configure here are the same as you configured in your `exportFormats`

 ## Execution Modes
 We distinguish between Live-execution and Offline-execution.
 In Live-execution mode, files are opened directly from Databricks by mounting the Databricks Workspace into your VSCode Workspace using `wsfs:/` URI scheme.
 In this mode there is no intermediate local copy but you work directly against the Databricks Workspace.
 Everything you run must already exist online in the Databricks Workspace.